kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 2 - Configure the Helpdesk Administrator role for self-activation

+Next, Holly wants to configure the Helpdesk administrator role settings and notification settings in Microsoft Entra ID.
+Privileged Identity Management (PIM) lets you know when important events occur in your Microsoft Entra ID organization, such as when a role is assigned or activated.
+PIM keeps you informed by sending you and other participants email notifications.
+These emails can also include links to relevant tasks, such activating or renewing a role.
+In this task, Holly wants to update the notifications to ensure that self-approvals are tracked in real-time in a proactive manner.

+In the prior lab exercise involving the Global administrator role, Holly updated the role so that she had to approve any activation requests for the role.
+However, for the Helpdesk admin role, Holly is less concerned about eligible users abusing the role permissions given the more limited scope of the role as compared to the Global Admin role.
+Holly trusts that Alex and Joni won't activate the role unless they're required to do so to respond to support requests.
+Therefore, Holly will only require that Alex and Joni provide justification whenever they must activate the role.
+Holly wants the role to be active for Alex and Joni for 15 days.
+This way, they won't be waiting for Holly to approve their activation requests, and they can simply provide justification and get started whenever they must take on this role.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the prior task.

 2. In your browser, you should still have the **Microsoft Entra admin center** open from the prior task.
 In the left-hand navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.